 Highlights: Playful, Cheerful, Alert

 The American Eskimo Dog comes in two size variations: standard and miniature.
 Both of which, are extremely friendly dogs with a white fluffy coat.
+But like most dogs from the spitz-type dog group, they’re heavy shedding machines.

 18. Afghan Hound